These rules are not intended to reiterate all applicable laws. Where the word "counsel" has been utilized, this will include pro se parties.

 (a) Physical Preparation.

-Motions for reconsideration shall be prepared in accordance with Rule 24.
+Motions for reconsideration shall be prepared in accordance with Rule 24, Preparation of Briefs.

 (b) Time of Filing.

-The Court may by special order in any case direct that the remittitur be transmitted to the clerk of the trial court immediately after the rendition of the decision and judgment, or at any other time, without awaiting the expiration of 10 days, and may by special order limit the time within which a motion for reconsideration may be filed to any period less than 10 days.
+The Court may by special order in any case direct that the remittitur be transmitted to the clerk of the trial court immediately after the decision and judgment are rendered, or at any other time, without awaiting the expiration of 10 days, and may by special order limit the time within which a motion for reconsideration may be filed to any period less than 10 days.

 (d) Second Motion.

 No party shall file a second motion for reconsideration unless permitted by order of the Court.
+If not permitted by the Court, the Clerk will return the filing.
 The filing of a motion for permission to file a second motion for reconsideration does not toll the 10 days for filing a notice of intent to apply for certiorari with the Supreme Court of Georgia.

 (e) Basis for Granting.

-A reconsideration will be granted on motion of the requesting party, only when it appears that the Court overlooked a material fact in the record, a statute or a decision which is controlling as authority and which would require a different judgment from that rendered, or has erroneously construed or misapplied a provision of law or a controlling authority.
+A reconsideration shall be granted on motion only when it appears that the Court overlooked a material fact in the record, a statute, or a decision which is controlling as authority and which would require a different judgment from that rendered, or has erroneously construed or misapplied a provision of law or a controlling authority.

-If, upon the consideration of a motion for reconsideration, the Court decides its judgment as rendered is correct but that some revision of the opinion is appropriate, it may revise the opinion accordingly, without granting reconsideration.
+Upon the consideration of a motion for reconsideration, the Court may determine that its judgment is correct but that revision is appropriate, and may therefore revise the opinion without granting the motion for reconsideration.

 (g) Voting on Motions, Effect.

 A motion for reconsideration shall be voted on by the judges who voted on the original opinion.
-If there is a dissent on the motion for reconsideration on a three judge case, the motion shall be voted on by seven judges, or should the Court deem it appropriate, 12 judges.
+If there is a dissent on whether to grant or deny the motion for reconsideration in a 3-judge case, the motion shall be voted on by 9 judges, or, should the Court deem it appropriate, by 15 judges.

 (h) No Oral Argument.